cpske/ISP/code-quality/index.md

 1. Programming 2 (Java) coding standard.
 2. Oracle's Java coding standard.

-## "*Practices of an Agile Developer*"
+## *Practices of an Agile Developer*

 Many Tips in the book *Practices of an Agile Developer* concern code quality.
-The authors must think it's important!
+The authors think it's important!

-Some examples:

 Tip 2. *Quick Fixes Become Quicksand*

 Tip 25. *Program Intently and Expressively*

 Tip 26. *Communicate in Code*

 Tip 30. *Write Cohesive Code*

-[Quick References](../resources/PAD-quickref.pdf) from *Practices of an Agile Developer*
+[Quick Reference](../resources/PAD-quickref.pdf) from *Practices of an Agile Developer*.